Clothing industry: Bangladesh

 Many Western multinationals use labour in Bangladesh, which is one of the cheapest in the world: 30 euros per month compared to 150 or 200 in China.
 In 2005 a factory collapsed and caused the death of 64 people.
 In 2006, a series of fires killed 85 people and injured 207 others.
 In 2010, some 30 people died of asphyxiation and burns in two serious fires.

 In 2006, tens of thousands of workers mobilized in one of the country's largest strike movements, affecting almost all of the 4,000 factories.
 The Bangladesh Garment Manufacturers and Exporters Association (BGMEA) used police forces to crack down.
 Three workers were killed, hundreds more were wounded by bullets, or imprisoned.
 In 2010, after a new strike movement, nearly 1,000 people were injured among workers as a result of the repression.
 On 24 April 2013 in the Savar Upazila of Dhaka District, Bangladesh, where a commercial building called Rana Plaza collapsed.
 The Rana Plaza once stood as an 8 story building that housed many garment factories, including Zara, Joe Fresh, and Walmart.
-On April 24, 2013, the building collapsed and lead to the death of 1,134 people with many more injured.
+On April 24, 2013, the building collapsed and led to the death of 1,134 people with many more injured.
 Structural cracks of the Rana Plaza were identified the day before, but many workers were told to still come into work the next day.
 The Rana Plaza tragedy brought worldwide attention to the reality of the textile industry and modern day textile workers.
 The search for the dead ended on 13 May 2013.
+Since then Bangladesh now is one of the most heavily audited apparel sourcing hub in the world.
+The BBC commissioned a documentary titled “Clothes to Die For,” which was based on this event.

 Although many advancements have been made since the early 1900s, "by the early twenty-first century, little had changed for textile workers the world.
 In the textile industry, most of the employees are female.
-They move to the cities from the rural areas to work at the textile companies to support their families.Female mill operatives in Bangladesh, for example, earn wages 25% percent lower than men.
+They move to the cities from the rural areas to work at the textile companies to support their families.
+Female mill operatives in Bangladesh, for example, earn wages 25% percent lower than men.
 The average salary was 9,984 taka for women and 10,928 taka for men (equivalent of 79 euros).
 In 2023, Trade Union demanded minimum 2300 taka (182.92 euros) monthly salary for garment workers, however, the monthly salary only increased to 1200 taka (106 euros).
 A common tactic by manufacturers is to outsource and move the labour to "countries with the lowest wages, and by proxy, the lowest working standards".
-In the twenty-first century, women are still often underpaid and undervalued in terms of the textiles they produce and "because of its historical association as being "cheap" and "flexible," women's labor within the textile and garment industries is particularly suited to the dynamics of production along the global assembly line.
+In the twenty-first century, women are still often underpaid and undervalued in terms of the textiles they produce and "because of its historical association as being "cheap" and "flexible".
+Women's labor within the textile and garment industries is particularly suited to the dynamics of production along the global assembly line.
 It is cheap both in terms of prevailing wage levels and in terms of the unhealthy and unsafe conditions under which women often work".